 We love this recipe for blondies.
 It makes perfectly dense, rich, and fudgy bars with a paper-thin, crinkly top.
 If you have it, use dark brown sugar.
 In our video, we use browned butter.
 Brown butter is not essential but adds a lovely, toasty caramel flavor.
 If you do not want to use brown butter, use melted butter.

-8 tablespoons (115 grams or 1 stick) unsalted butter, melted
+8 tablespoons (115 grams or 1 stick) unsalted butter

-1 cup (215 grams) lightly packed dark brown sugar
+1 cup (190 grams) lightly packed dark or light brown sugar

 1 cup (130 grams) all-purpose flour

-Heat oven to 350 degrees F. Line an 8-inch by 8-inch metal baking pan with aluminum foil or parchment paper.
+Heat oven to 350° Fahrenheit (176° C).
+Lightly butter and line an 8-inch by 8-inch metal baking pan with aluminum foil or parchment paper.
 There is just enough batter to cover the bottom of an 8×8 inch pan.

-Store blondies covered in an airtight container up to 3 days at room temperature or up to a week in the fridge.
-You can also freeze up to 3 months.
+Store covered in an airtight container for up to 3 days at room temperature or up to a week in the fridge.
+Freeze for up to 3 months.